 Do you know where your refrigerants are coming from?
 Do you know where they are going?
-Staying informed at every level is essential in keeping control of these costs.
+Staying informed at every level is essential in keeping control of these costs and having the right information for ESG reporting and sustainability audit questions.
 Where are your vendors getting their supply?
 What is your record-keeping process?
 Do you even know how much of how many refrigerants are installed in your building?

 The EIA report is valuable even if your focus isn’t on the environment.
 But we know your bottom line is important, and this report does a good job of pointing out where the weaknesses are in the supply chain, and why after 25 years there has been no improvement.
 The EIA has done well at exposing this 100 billion ton of carbon loss issue, but look just beyond that point and you’ll find the $4.5 trillion direct cost.
 It has already cost us more than $400 billion since 1995 to vent these refrigerants, and that means that every building has lost $100,000 (or more) directly from refrigerants that have leaked.
 Then there are all the other related indirect costs we reviewed which are costing you 200% – 400% more.